 A study done on babies in an orphanage found that even just 20 minutes of hugging a day improved their performance on brain development tests.

 Hugging also helps you to bond with your child and show them that you love them and they can trust you.
-Hugging, and affection in general also improves their physical and mental well-being.
+Hugging, and affection in general also improve their physical and mental well-being.
 This is because it releases everyone’s favorite hormone: Oxytocin.
 (4) A parent’s affection is so important.

 A Parent’s Affection and Oxytocin